-- National Response Center

-- Telephone number: 1-800-424-8802

-- 29 FAX number: (202) 479-7181

-- This notification shall include the following information:

-- The name and phone number of the reporter

-- The name and address of the facility

-- The type of incident (fire, explosion, or release)

-- The date and time of the incident

-- The name and quantity of material(s) involved, to the extent known

-- The extent of injuries, if any

-- Possible hazards to human health and the environment (air, soil, water, wildlife, etc.) outside the facility

-- 1 Communications beyond those required by the RCRA Contingency Plan are the responsibility of - the Permittees in accordance with plans and policies on file at the WIPP facility. - 3 D-4e Control and Containment of the Emergency - 4 The RCRA Emergency Coordinator is required to ensure control of an emergency and to - 5 minimize the potential for the occurrence, recurrence, or spread of releases due to the - 6 emergency situation, as described in 20.4.1.300 NMAC (incorporating 40 CFR §262.265(e) and - 7 (f)) and 20.4.1.500 NMAC (incorporating 40 CFR §264.56 (e) and (f)).
-Standard operating - 8 procedures and guides are used to implement initial response measures with priority being - 9 control of the emergency, and those actions necessary to ensure confinement and containment - in the early, critical stages of a spill or leak.
+- National Response Center - 19 Telephone number: 1-800-424-8802 - 20 FAX number: (202) 479-7181 - This notification shall include the following information: - The name and phone number of the reporter - The name and address of the facility - The type of incident (fire, explosion, or release) - The date and time of the incident - The name and quantity of material(s) involved, to the extent known - The extent of injuries, if any - Possible hazards to human health and the environment (air, soil, water, wildlife, etc.) outside the facility - Communications beyond those required by the RCRA Contingency Plan are the responsibility of - the Permittees in accordance with plans and policies on file at the WIPP facility. - 32 D-4e Control and Containment of the Emergency - The RCRA Emergency Coordinator is required to ensure control of an emergency and to - minimize the potential for the occurrence, recurrence, or spread of releases due to the - emergency situation, as described in 20.4.1.300 NMAC (incorporating 40 CFR §262.265(e) and - 36 (f)) and 20.4.1.500 NMAC (incorporating 40 CFR §264.56 (e) and (f)).
+Standard operating - procedures and guides are used to implement initial response measures with priority being

+- control of the emergency, and those actions necessary to ensure confinement and containment - in the early, critical stages of a spill or leak.
 The RCRA Emergency Coordinator, in conjunction - with the Incident Commander, is responsible for implementing the following measures: - Stopping processes and operations - Collecting and containing released wastes and materials - Removing or isolating containers of hazardous waste posing a threat - Ensuring that wastes managed during an emergency are handled, stored, or treated with due consideration for compatibility with other wastes and materials on site and with containers utilized (Section D-4f(2)) - Restricting personnel not needed for response activities from the scene of the incident - Evacuating the area - Curtailing nonessential activities in the area - Conducting preliminary inspections of adjacent facilities and equipment to assess damage - Maintaining fire equipment on standby at the incident site in cases where ignitable liquids have been or may be released and ensuring that ignition sources are kept out of the area.
-Ignitable liquids will be segregated, contained, confined, diluted, or otherwise controlled to preclude inadvertent explosion or detonation. - No operation that has been shut down in response to the incident will be restarted until - 28 authorized by the RCRA Emergency Coordinator.
-If a release occurs that involves radioactivity, - the RCRA Emergency Coordinator actions will be consistent with radiation control policies and - 30 practices.

-- The standard operating procedures for emergency response may include, but are not limited to, - the following actions appropriate for control of releases: - 1.
+Ignitable liquids will be segregated, contained, confined, diluted, or otherwise controlled to preclude inadvertent explosion or detonation. - No operation that has been shut down in response to the incident will be restarted until - authorized by the RCRA Emergency Coordinator.
+If a release occurs that involves radioactivity, - the RCRA Emergency Coordinator actions will be consistent with radiation control policies and - 22 practices. - The standard operating procedures for emergency response may include, but are not limited to, the following actions appropriate for control of releases: - 1.
 Isolating the area from unauthorized entry by fences, barricades, warning signs, or other security and site control precautions.
-Isolation and evacuation distances vary, depending upon the chemical/product, fire, and weather situations.
+Isolation and evacuation distances vary, depending upon the chemical/product, fire, and weather situations. - Establishing drainage controls. - 29 3.
+Stabilizing physical controls (such as dikes or impoundment[s]). - 4.
+Capping contaminated soils to reduce migration. - 5.
+Using chemicals and other materials to retard the spread of the release or to mitigate its effects. - 6.
+Excavating, consolidating, or removing contaminated soils.